 Circulatory control.
 A spinal cord injury may cause circulatory problems ranging from low blood pressure when you rise (orthostatic hypotension) to swelling of your extremities.
 These circulation changes may also increase your risk of developing blood clots, such as deep vein thrombosis or a pulmonary embolus.

 Another problem with circulatory control is a potentially life-threatening rise in blood pressure (autonomic hyperreflexia).
 Your rehabilitation team will teach you how to address these problems if they affect you.

 Respiratory system.
 Your injury may make it more difficult to breathe and cough if your abdominal and chest muscles are affected.
 These include the diaphragm and the muscles in your chest wall and abdomen.

 Your neurological level of injury will determine what kind of breathing problems you may have.
-If you have cervical and thoracic spinal cord injury, you may have an increased risk of pneumonia or other lung problems.
-Medications and therapy can treat these problems.
+If you have a cervical and thoracic spinal cord injury, you may have an increased risk of pneumonia or other lung problems.
+Medications and therapy can help prevent and treat these problems.

 - Muscle tone.
-Some people with a spinal cord injury experience one of two types of muscle tone problems: uncontrolled tightening or motion in the muscles (spasticity) or soft and limp muscles lacking muscle tone (flaccidity).
+Some people with spinal cord injuries experience one of two types of muscle tone problems: uncontrolled tightening or motion in the muscles (spasticity) or soft and limp muscles lacking muscle tone (flaccidity).

 Fitness and wellness.
 Weight loss and muscle atrophy are common soon after a spinal cord injury.
 Limited mobility may lead to a more sedentary lifestyle, placing you at risk of obesity, cardiovascular disease and diabetes.

 A dietitian can help you eat a nutritious diet to sustain an adequate weight.
 Physical and occupational therapists can help you develop a fitness and exercise program.